Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "I beg your pardon?"

 "That’s how Tony Stark did it."
 Lewis said.
-“Loaded an AI into the suit that figured out what he was *about* to want to do.
+"Loaded an AI into the suit that figured out what he was *about* to want to do.
 Problem there?
 Tony Stark is *fiction*, man, and so are AIs like that.
 I may as well be talking about… uh, about scribing a fucking rune on the damn thing and casting a Golem spell.
-You may as well try and fly a spaceship by doing a tarot reading.”
+You may as well try and fly a spaceship by doing a tarot reading."

 He snapped his fingers at a couple of servant drones, then waved a finger at the failed power armor.
 "Recycle that."

 "It would not really have been much use against the Hierarchy anyway."
 Kirk told him, as the drones flitted in and began to remove doomed pieces of prototype .
-“They are not a physical foe we can meet in battle.”
+"They are not a physical foe we can meet in battle."

 "Gotta learn how to walk before you can run, my man.
 This was just me proving to myself that I knew everything I needed to make complicated shit before I moved on to the real projects."

 "Your point is taken, but I *am* from a species that is born knowing how to gallop."
 Kirk pointed out.
-“What is your *‘real project’* going to be?”
+"What is your *‘real project’* going to be?"

 "Dunno yet."

 "...We have been here this long, and you have no idea?"

 Lewis just made a semi-amused harrumph and threw himself into his thinking chair.
 "You’ve put a… a fucking huge problem in front of me, Kirk." he said.
-“And I can sit here and absorb, like, biology and physics and mechanical engineering and quantum whateverthefuckery all day, but if it’s all for the sake of Earth, then I need to know what Earth *needs*.”
+"And I can sit here and absorb, like, biology and physics and mechanical engineering and quantum whateverthefuckery all day, but if it’s all for the sake of Earth, then I need to know what Earth *needs*."

-"Like…" he spun the chair around and called up the Capitol Station footage. “*Look* at these motherfuckers!
+"Like…" he spun the chair around and called up the Capitol Station footage. "*Look* at these motherfuckers!
 Where the fuck did *that* come from?
 Human special forces in space?
 Wearing a functioning armored EVA suit?
 And these dudes look like your average roid-jockey’s wet dream, so *some* shit’s been going down on Earth, man, and I don’t know the half of it.
-How am I supposed to help my people if I don’t even know what we’re up to?”
+How am I supposed to help my people if I don’t even know what we’re up to?"

 Kirk’s head bobbed slowly down and then up.
 "I had hoped to remain out of contact a little while longer, until we were properly up and running." he confessed.
-“But you make a compelling case and… we were buzzed last night.”
+"But you make a compelling case and… we were buzzed last night."

 "Buzzed?
 By what?"